Fonds F0249 - Judith Cowan fonds

 Biographical history

 Judith Cowan, author, translator and professor, was born in Sydney, Nova Scotia.
 She received a BA in Modern Languages and Literature in 1965 and a MA in French Literature in 1969 from the University of Toronto.
 She received an MA in English Literature in 1970 from York University where she also lectured during the 1970-1971 academic year.
 She completed her PhD in Canadian comparative literature at l'Université de Sherbrooke in 1983.
 She has been a professor of Canadian, American and English Literature at l'Université de Quebec at Trois-Rivières since 1973.
 Cowan has translated numerous poems by Quebec writers for Ellipse magazine, a magazine that specializes in translations of Canadian literature.
 She has also translated whole works by authors such as Gérald Godin and Yves Préfontaine.
 She was awarded a Governor-General's Award in 2004 for "Mirabel," her translation of Pierre Nepveu's "Lignes aériennes."
-She has authored and published several collections of short stories, including "Gambler's Fallacy," and has several novels in progress.
+She has authored and published several collections of short stories, including "Gambler's Fallacy," and had several novels in progress.
+She passed away in her home in Trois-Rivières on 21 January 2025.

 Custodial history